chrmzn/RepData_PeerAssessment1/PA1_template.md

 ## [1] 15264
 ```

-So the dataset has a total of *15264* missing values
+So the dataset has a total of *15264* missing values.

 To perfom our inference we merge our original dataset with out time averaged dataset from earlier.
 Then create a new column called imputed steps that is initially our time averaged steps then replaced by the actual values where we have one.